 The drug product data file contains individual files for the current quarter plus the previous eight quarters.
-Please save and archive these files, including the file formats, for any future use you may have as we do not archive these files once posted and cannot honor individual requests for regenerated files.
-(Note: Only active drugs and drugs with a termination date on or after the last processed quarter are included in the file).
+Please save and archive these files, including the file format, for any future use you may have as we do not archive these files once posted and cannot honor individual requests for regenerated files.
+(Note: Only active drugs and drugs with a Termination Date within or after the last processed quarter are included in the file).

 If you have any questions, please contact us at MDROperations@cms.hhs.gov.

 Quarterly Average Manufacturer Price (AMP) Data for Drugs in the Medicaid Drug Rebate Program: Reported or Not Reported

 In accordance with the terms of the National Drug Rebate Agreement and section 1927(b)(3)(A) of the Social Security Act (the Act), drug manufacturers participating in the Medicaid Drug Rebate Program are required to report AMP information to the Centers for Medicare & Medicaid Services (CMS) each quarter.
 A quarterly AMP must be reported for each active drug that the manufacturer has reported for inclusion in the Medicaid Drug Rebate Program.
 Failure to submit the required AMP data may result in penalties, such as the drug manufacturer’s termination from the rebate program or the issuance of civil monetary penalties by the Office of the Inspector General.